cyso/omniconf/docs/backends.rst

 commandline arguments
 ---------------------

-Command line arguments are implemented using argparse.
+Command line arguments are implemented using :mod:`argparse`.
 This backend is enabled by default.

 .. autoclass :: omniconf.backends.argparse.ArgparseBackend
    :members: